Rowshan Ershad

-Begum Rowshan Ershad (born 19 July 1943) is a Jatiya Party politician from Bangladesh.
+Begum Rowshan Ershad (born 19 July 1943) is a Jatiya Party (Ershad) politician from Bangladesh.
 She was the former Jatiya Sangsad member from the Mymensingh-4 constituency and the former leader of the opposition in the 11th parliament.
-She was the chief patron of the Jatiya Party (Ershad) and the widow of former Bangladesh president Hussain Muhammad Ershad.
+She was the chief patron of the Jatiya Party (Ershad) and the widow of former Bangladeshi president Hussain Muhammad Ershad.

-Currently she is leading her own faction Jatiya Party (Rowshan) which is different from Jatiya Party (Ershad).
+Currently she is leading her own faction, Jatiya Party (Rowshan), which is different from Jatiya Party (Ershad).